Anonyfox/meteor-scrape/lib/scrape-request.coffee.md

 # Scrape-Request

 Core module of Scrape itself.
 Handles the requesting of urls and the detection & correction of encodings.
+In further versions it is client and server independant.
 The following external libraries are used:

     chardet = Npm.require 'chardet'
     iconv = Npm.require 'iconv-lite'

+## Configuration
-The configuration for [request ](https://github.com/request/request) looks like this:
+The configuration for [request](https://github.com/request/request) looks like this:

-    options =
+    config =
-      headers:
-        'Accept-Charset': "UTF-8" # maybe the target server is friendly!
+      headers: # Any request headers goes here 'Accept-Charset': "UTF-8"
       encoding: null # returns a raw buffer instead of a string
       timeout: 60*1000 # 1 minute should suffice for usual usecases
       followAllRedirects: true

+## Port
+The Port define each exported method from module.

+    @ScrapeRequest = ScrapeRequest =

+### `fetch`
-The API of this module is a single method, since it doesn't matter if you are requesting a website or a feed.
-Implements the
-[Google AJAX Specification](https://developers.google.com/webmasters/ajax-crawling/)
-to crawl dynamic pages.
+The main method of this module.
+It doesn't matter if you are requesting a website or a feed or anything else.
+Implements the [Google AJAX Specification](https://developers.google.com/webmasters/ajax-crawling/) to crawl dynamic pages.
 This needs a second HTTP request when necessary.

-    @ScrapeRequest =
       fetch: (url) ->
         try
-          html = fetch url
-          if Text.hasAjaxFragment html
-            html = fetch Link.ajaxified url
-          return html
+          return fetchRequest url
         catch e
           return null

+### `mime`
+Detect the mime from any request.

+      mime: (url) ->
+        result = request.getSync url, config
+        getResponseType result.response

+## Helpers
+The full list of helpers used above.

+### `fetchRequest`
-Request the target URL and correct the encoding to UTF-8
+Request the target URL, switch between different types and correct the encoding to UTF-8.
+Define more mime types if required.

-    fetch = (url) ->
+    fetchRequest = (url) ->
-      result = request.getSync url, options
+      result = request.getSync url, config
+      switch getResponseType result.response
+        when 'text/html', 'text/plain'
+          body = correctEncoding result.body
+          if Text.hasAjaxFragment(body)
+            fetchRequest Link(url).ajaxify()
+          else body
+        when 'application/json'
-      correctEncoding result.body
+          body = correctEncoding result.body
+          JSON.parse body
+        else result.body

+### `correctEncoding`
-Detect the encoding of the buffer and autocorrect it when not already UTF-8
+Detect the encoding of the buffer and autocorrect it when not already UTF-8.

     correctEncoding = (buffer) ->
       try